kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 The script:
 1. Creates the binary `btp-manager:${PR_NAME}` image, and pushes it to the k3d registry.
 2. Creates the OCI module image `component-descriptors/kyma.project.io/module/btp-operator:v0.0.0-${PR_NAME}`, and pushes the module to the k3d registry.
-3. Downloads the btp-operator OCI module image from k3d registry.
+3. Downloads the BtpOperator OCI module image from k3d registry.
-4. Installs BTP Manager, BTP Operator, Service Instance, and Service Binding.
+4. Installs BTP Manager, BtpOperator, ServiceInstance, and ServiceBinding.
 5. Verifies states of resources.
-6. Uninstalls BTP Operator and BTP Manager.
+6. Uninstalls BtpOperator and BTP Manager.